rishubjha/nyc-trip-duration/README.md

 nyc trip duration
 ==============================

-An ml project to predict the trip duration for nyc taxi service..
+An ml project to predict the trip duration for nyc taxi service...

 Project Organization
 ------------